aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/python/links/get/_index.md

 {{% /blocks/products/pf/agp/text %}}

 1. Install [Python SDK](https://pypi.org/project/asposepdfcloud/)
+1. Create a new Configuration object with your Application Secret and Key
-1. Upload a PDF document to the Aspose Cloud server
+1. Create an object to connect to the Cloud API
+1. Upload your document file
 1. Get all hyperlink annotations for a specific PDF document

 {{% /blocks/products/pf/agp/feature-section-col %}}